vidsinghal/BBReorderingExperiment/README.md

 for instance the source file 1 has the following diff of the stats in **set_difference.stats**

 ```
-8d7
+Print lines in original that are not present in reordered:

-<  1 branch-folder    - Number of branches optimized
+1 branch-folder - Number of branches optimized

-9a9
+Print lines in reordered that are not present in original:

->  4 dagcombine       - Number of dag nodes combined
+4 dagcombine - Number of dag nodes combined
 ```

 ### Dependencies